 - Increase legislative funding of civil legal services at the state and federal levels.

-- Encourage/support pro bono attorney participation.
+- Encourage and support pro bono attorney participation.

 - Help pro se litigants navigate the court system successfully.